 12 Super Nutritious Foods To Eat More Of

-We’re over a month into 2016.
+We’re starting 2017.
 You’ve made lists of intentions, resolutions, goals, desires, hopes, dreams.
 But have you made a list of nutritious foods, spices, and other nutrient-rich items to consume weekly, if not daily?

 It can be easy to focus on popular superfoods and neglect other essential nutritious foods that our bodies crave for optimal health.

 I try to incorporate these 12 foods into my meals daily.
 I hope you’ll join me in adding these staples to your life too!

 Turmeric is a fantastic post-workout recovery “food” because it helps to reduce inflammation.
 In addition, turmeric is a very powerful antioxidant that helps to normalize cell growth, promote a health immune response, and aid in heart health.

 To use: Sprinkle organic turmeric powder on savory dishes.